minagawah/iced-dynamic-import-sample/README.md

 http://tokyo800.jp/mina/iced-dynamic/wasm/echo-bot/echo-bot_bg.wasm

 When pass is not given, it will fetch for: `/echo-bot/echo-bot_bg.wasm`
-This is not even in `/mina/iced-dynamics` directory where I have all the JS and WASM assets!
+This is not even in `/mina/iced-dynamics` where I serve my assets!
 So, the point is, when a path is not given, it will fetch for the _ABSOLUTE PATH_ as a default.
 To avoid this, I must explicity pass a _RELATIVE PATH_ which is `wasm/echo-bot/echo-bot_bg.wasm`